VMware error caused by wrongly deleting snapshot files

-Deleting VMware snapshots from datastore you are just deleting the files.
+Deleting VMware snapshots from datastore is just deleting the files.
 If you delete the VMname-00000#-delta.vmdk files, you will lose the data stored after the snapshot was taken.
-You can only recover it from VM backups, or using third-party tools.
+You can only recover deleted vmdk files from VM backups, or using third-party tools.

 If you deleted VMname-00000#.vmdk files from datastore, you won’t lose the data, but still not be able to open the VM, you can recover them by recreating them.

 In this article I will introduce the specific steps to do this.